pingcap/docs-tidb-operator/en/get-started.md

 ### Install the MySQL client

 To connect to TiDB, you need a MySQL-compatible client installed on the host where `kubectl` is installed.
-This can be the `mysql` executable from an installation of MySQL Server, MariaDB Server, Percona Server, or a standalone client executable from the package repository of your operating system.
+This can be the `mysql` executable from an installation of MySQL Server, MariaDB Server, Percona Server, or a standalone client executable from the package of your operating system.

 ### Forward port 4000